-On September 22, 1964, the county adopted a Home Rule Charter which included Ordinance #25 adopting the 1964 Uniform Building Code as the standard for the Washington County Code.
+On Sept.
+22, 1964, the County adopted a Home Rule Charter which included Ordinance #25 adopting the 1964 Uniform Building Code as the standard for the Washington County Code.

-In 1973, the state of Oregon introduced and passed legislation for a statewide building code program.
-Key concepts included in this legislation were statewide uniformity, adoption of model codes; state building code composed of speciality codes, i.e. structural, mechanical, electrical, plumbing, boiler, elevator, local enforcement, certification of building inspectors and officials by July 1, 1977 and a training program financed by a 1 percent surcharge on all building permits.
+In 1973, Oregon introduced and passed legislation for a statewide building code program.
+Key concepts included in this legislation were statewide uniformity, adoption of model codes; state building code composed of speciality codes, i.e. structural, mechanical, electrical, plumbing, boiler, elevator, local enforcement, certification of building inspectors and officials by July 1, 1977, and a training program financed by a 1% surcharge on all building permits.

 Since that time, Oregon has adopted a number of speciality codes to enhance the safety regulations in all areas.
-For information on the history of state codes, please see: State of Oregon Code History.
+State of Oregon Code History